dataspecer/ds-wdoi/source/backend/wdoi-service/README.md

 - Ports and hosts
   - `fastify` needs to set the `host` to `0.0.0.0` in order to work with the docker.
   - `port` is set to run on `3042` as in development.
+- Based on the Wdoi services architecture, the service is ment to be published to the outside.
+So you should publish ports (`-p` option).
+- When running separately, you will want to connect the service to the rest of the application.
+To do that, create a docker bridge that will connect the services.
+The services are then available by their container names as hosts names.

 ### Enviroment variables